 We arrived in Gili Meno on a late afternoon of June (it was 2018, after my graduation at uni), after two hours on the fast boat.
 The journey was quite rough, as the sea was rough, but we luckily don’t suffer when we travel by boat and there was a movie on to get distracted.
 As there was no direct journey from Bali to Gili Meno, we arrived on Gili Trawangan and we found a man who was organising the cross to Gili Meno with smaller, fishermen boats.
 That’s how us and another couple got to the tiny island, and got off the boat with our own legs, right into the sea, as there was no pier.
-I had booked a very cheap and dispersed Yoga retreat which had bungalows, too, called MaoMeno (https://www.mao-meno.com) , and of course we had no idea where it was, but we walked toward the centre of the island, leaving the beach behind, and looked for signs: that’s how we found our little oasis.
-The lady who welcomed us (along with two kittens… what else could we ask for?) was so sweet and kind and she showed us to our small, small, super small bungalow, with an outdoor bathroom.
+I had booked a very cheap and dispersed Yoga retreat which had bungalows, too, called MaoMeno, and of course we had no idea where it was, but we walked toward the centre of the island, leaving the beach behind, and looked for signs: that’s how we found our little oasis.
+The lady who welcomed us (along with two kittens… what else could we ask for?) was so kind and she showed us to our small, small, super small bungalow, with an outdoor bathroom.
 Honestly, there wasn’t any space inside except for the bed and two bedside tables, but it was cosy and we had air conditioning!!!
-The first thing we did was leaving our clothes to the kind lady, who washed them for us and returned them like-new and so perfumed.
-We were stressed, tired and dirty after the long travel from Ubud to MaoMeno.
+The first thing we did was get our laundry sorted, our clothes were returned like-new and so perfumed.
+We were tired and dirty after the long trip from Ubud to MaoMeno.

 Breakfast in MaoMeno was slow, quiet and peaceful, we were actually the only guests there for the first two mornings.

-MaoMeno is a proper yoga retreat, with enough space to practice, healthy choices for breakfast and, if you want, they will also cook dinner for you, but there is no restaurant open 24/7 on site and that’s why we would also leave for dinner (with our torch, of course, to cross the dark woods).
+MaoMeno is a proper yoga retreat, with enough space to practice, healthy choices for breakfast and, if you want, they will also cook dinner for you, but there is no restaurant on site and that’s why we would also leave for dinner (with our torch, of course, to cross the dark woods).

 On our first day we snorkelled, as that’s the best activity to do there, because we wanted to see turtles so bad…And we were blessed enough to see three or four.
-It was my first time to see sea turtles in their natural habitat.
+It was my first time seeing sea turtles in their natural habitat.
 And Gili Meno is home to a turtle sanctuary, too.